secretstartups/handbook/product-development-flow/product-development-flow-draft.html.md

 This phase begins after work has been broken down, and prioritized in Phase 1.
 The Engineering Manager will assign an engineer (or an engineer will pick it up from the `workflow::ready for development` queue on a board) who is responsible for building the feature.
 That engineer will update it's `workflow::` label to indicate where it is in the [development process](`https://about.gitlab.com/handbook/engineering/workflow/#basics`).

 When an issue is in development Quality Engineering will follow the [quad planning](https://about.gitlab.com/handbook/engineering/quality/quad-planning/#process) process ensuring test plans, regression jobs, end to end tests, and any other testing process is followed.
-Coordination is key between the assigned development engineer, and quality engineer during this phase.
+Coordination is key between the assigned development engineer, and SET during this phase.

 *Note: Work deemed out of scope or incomplete by engineering is taken back into the [plan phase](#Build-phase-1:-Plan) for refinement and rescheduling for completion.*